 Next, cut your wire to a half wave length at the desired frequency and be sure to make it a little bit long.
 Install the antenna in a manner similar to the way you are going to use it.
 I like to use wire with a soft insulation and loop the extra length at the far end back upon itself and tie it in an adjustable knot.
 This allows me to adjust the antenna's length easily in the field if necessary.

 With a resistive (resonant) high impedance load very little current flows into the antenna and therefore very little current is required to go through the counterpoise.
 This means that only a very small amount of "counterpoise" is required to return the current (via displacement currents) and this is easily taken care of with stray capacitance of the coupler or a short radial.
 With a resistive end fed half wave antenna load you will find that touching the tuner, radio, coax, etc. will NOT change the SWR.
 I have not had any common mode current problems on the outside of the coax but under certain ideal conditions this is said to be a possibility.
 The most current will flow into the counterpoise when it is itself 1/2 wave length long or in someway resonant at the same frequency as the antenna.
-My experience has indicated to me that providing radials doesn't do anything noticeable to improve the system once tuned properly.
-This not to say that zero current (impossible) is flowing into the limited return system but in real practice with QRP portable systems that I have used these antennas for there is not a problem.
-When I perform A/B comparisons of this antenna against a similarly orientated center fed through a balun dipole and I can detect no differences.
+In my experience providing radials doesn't do anything noticeable to improve the system once tuned properly.
+This not to say that zero current (which is impossible) is flowing into the limited return system but in real practice with QRP portable systems that I have used these types of antennas for there has never been a problem.
+When I perform A/B comparisons of this antenna against a similarly orientated, center fed through a balun, dipole and I can detect no differences.
 What more can you possibly ask for?
-As I've mentioned on other pages this doesn't mean that improving the ground below the antenna won't help performance since improving the ground helps almost ANY antenna.
-It just means that a large return ("counterpoise") is not necessary to complete the antenna" to radiate properly like a 1/4 wave length antenna requires.
+As I've mentioned on other pages this doesn't mean that improving the ground plane below the antenna won't help performance since this will help almost ANY antenna that is near it.
+It just means that a large return ("counterpoise") is not necessary to "complete the antenna" to radiate properly like a 1/4 wave length antenna requires.

 Now where most folks have problems is when the antenna is not adjusted to true resonance and excessive current will flow through the tuner and more and more of a "counterpoise" is required for the return current.
 Without a good ground system then everything that you touch will cause the SWR to change, because more return current is flowing through YOU.
 This should tell you that things are not right.
 Operating in this mode without a more elaborate return ("counterpoise") is problematic.
 Essentially, the feed point is moving away from the current node (voltage loop) of the antenna when the antenna is not resonant and more and more current will flow into whatever is being used as a return.